-The good news for everyone involved in the business of 3D printing is that now that they hype is over, as Gartner showed in its famous New Technology Hype Curve, the real growth can begin.
+The good news for everyone involved in the business of 3D printing is that now that the hype is over, as Gartner showed in its famous New Technology Hype Curve, the real growth can begin.
 Better than most generalist media outlets, Vice (and Motherboard) don’t really know the subject they are talking about, they cover too many different ones.
 The journalist’s ability is in “perceiving” such macro-trends and pointing them out before the others do.

 In fact, while it is undeniably true that the consumer 3D printing hype is dying down (finally) it is just as undeniably untrue that 3D printer sales are slowing down.
 By that I mean any 3D printer sales, both industrial and consumer.
-The dream may have faded but the reality remains, and it says that there was no possibile way every home could have a 3D printer within a few months but market data says that it is very likely to happen within a few (say 15) years.
+The dream may have faded but the reality remains, and it says that there was no possible way every home could have a 3D printer within a few months but market data says that it is very likely to happen within a few (say 15) years.

 That is absolute normality.
 Any technological revolution, as disruptive as it may be, takes time.
-Take personal computers for example (not to say that they move along the same exact lines as 3D printer but let’s use them for reference).
+Take personal computers for example (not to say that they move along the same exact lines as 3D printers but let’s use them for reference).
 According to this CNET article from 2002, it took 15 years (from 1977 to 2002) for them to hit one billion units sold.

 Nowadays technology moves faster, much faster, which may have been why people (erroneously) imagined that personal 3D printers could hit similar numbers within just a few years of their inception.
-However 3D printers are also infinitely more complex than PC’s – not so much for the way they function – but for all the elements they integrate within themselves: real physical matter, materials science, electronics, robotics, mechanics, software, and so on.
+However 3D printers are also infinitely more complex than PCs – not so much for the way they function – but for all the elements they integrate within themselves: real physical matter, materials science, electronics, robotics, mechanics, software, and so on.
 Not just a bunch of bits.

 I believe that as much as 90% of business volumes if not more is going to continue to be produced by high level industrial 3D printers and 3D printing services, metal included.
-This means that HP or other tech giants are not going to be launching low cost 3D printers anytime soon, having witnessed the bloodbath that they have been for 3D Systems and Stratasys, both economically and financially.
+This means that HP or other tech giants are not going to be launching low-cost 3D printers anytime soon, having witnessed the bloodbath that they have been for 3D Systems and Stratasys, both economically and financially.

 This also means that the road for small manufacturers is wide open and will be for several years as demand does exist but not in the order of magnitude that it can interest the tech giants other than for media or marketing initiatives.

-According to my very own personal estimates (which are quite random and solely rely on very subjective information and data) there are about 400.000 low cost 3D printers in the world today.
-In order to start becoming an interesting market there should be at least 10 million, with sales of about 1-2 million machines a year.
+According to my very own personal estimates (which are quite random and solely rely on very subjective information and data) there are about 400.000 low-cost 3D printers in the world today.
+In order to start becoming an interesting market, there should be at least 10 million, with sales of about 1-2 million machines a year.
 These are the numbers of a consumer market (and even so it would be a small market segment, with global yearly revenues of only $1-2 billion).

 This means that all the small 3D printer manufacturers together still need to sell about 10 million machines before the big guys get seriously involved.
 How long will that take?
 I think about five years, with exponential growth after that to reach 100 million within the next five years and 1 billion five years after that.

 The Motherboard article correctly points out that 3D printing applications are the new frontier.
 That is absolutely true.
-We need to find out how to fully exploit the technology and, judging by the amount of news that come our way, we have not yet even begun to scratch the surface.
+We need to find out how to fully exploit the technology and, judging by the amount of news that comes our way, we have not yet even begun to scratch the surface.
 Every one of us can find a use for a 3D printer, and everyone will sooner or later have one on their desktop.
 I – of course – already do.